Extensive Legal Experience

 Case No. 24-C-22-000959 OG, Circuit Court for Baltimore City.

 Williams v.
-PEPCO, U.S. District Court for Maryland, oil spill, settled.
+PEPCO, U.S. District Court for Maryland, oil spill, class certified, settled.

 Fromer v Inovalon, U.S. District Court for Maryland, TCPA unsolicited advertisements via facsimile, pending.

 Boger v.
-Citrix, U.S. District Court for Maryland, TCPA robo-call case, settled.
+Citrix, U.S. District Court for Maryland, TCPA robo-call case, class certified, settled.

-KPT v Jackson Therapy, TCPA unsolicited advertisements via facsimile, settled.
+KPT v Jackson Therapy, TCPA unsolicited advertisements via facsimile, class certified, settled.

-Clogg v Burger King, TCPA unsolicited advertisements via facsimile, settled.
+Clogg v Burger King, TCPA unsolicited advertisements via facsimile, class certified, settled.

 Brey Corp. v.
-Life Time Pavers, TCPA unsolicited advertisements via facsimile, settled.
+Life Time Pavers, TCPA unsolicited advertisements via facsimile, class certified, settled.

 Mathewson, et al. v.
 Utilicorp, Circuit Court for Montgomery County, Maryland Case No.168971-V. Co-counsel for plaintiff class in suit by consumers against reseller of natural gas for failure to provide promised discounts and consolidated billing.
 Class was certified.
 Settled.